Kyndryl brand standards

 We don’t provide or prescribe clothing — subjects should feel comfortable and encouraged to dress as they normally would.
 To keep the look cohesive, simply be mindful of how hair color and wardrobe interact, and choose complementary palette colors for the environment to avoid visual clashes.

 Our wardrobe colors include white, Cloud, Earth, Deep Forest, Sky, Spruce and Warm Red.
-A few sample combinations are shown above.
+A few sample combinations are shown to the left.

 Clothing selection should be modern and simplistic, including only the personal accessories that the subject normally wears.
 For example, if the subject doesn’t wear jewelry in their day-to-day lives, don’t ask them to wear jewelry for the shoot.